ecmwf/metview-python/docs/auto_examples/rainbow_contour_diffs.rst

     #

     # ---------------------------------------------------------------
-    # Description: Demonstrates how to use Rainbow contouring to
+    # Demonstrates how to use Rainbow contouring to
     # separately contour positive, negative and zero
     # differences, similar to the Split Contour facility
     # which existed in Metview 3.
     # ---------------------------------------------------------------

     import metview as mv